Isarm/chess_engine/README.md

 This is a chess engine that I am writing.
 It uses bitboards to efficiently calculate positions.

-Currently, I am in the final stages of implementing the chess game logic.
-The last thing that has to be implemented is pawn promotion.
-Everything else has been tested using the PERFT debugging method:
+Game logic has been implemented and tested with the PERFT debugging method: https://www.chessprogramming.org/Perft

-https://www.chessprogramming.org/Perft

 ## Structure